AmyJapanese/VSNote/readme.md

 # VSNote — A Visual Studio Dark replica for Obsidian
+> Bring your coding environment into your second brain.

 ![VSNote Theme Thumbnail](Assets/Thumbnail.png)

+## Why VSNote?

+If you live in VS Code all day, switching to Obsidian can feel like a visual shock.
+VSNote smooths the transition by making your notes look and feel like home.

 > **Disclaimer:** This is an **unofficial** Obsidian theme inspired by Visual Studio Code.
 > It is not affiliated with or endorsed by Microsoft or the Visual Studio Code team.